 - The lowest energy ISs are associated with the perfect most stable crystalline state.
 The next lowest ISs belong to defective stable crystals.
 The next ones may belong to metastable crystalline states.
-All of these are referred to as crystalline ISs. - Higher energy ISs tend to be amorphous or liquid like. - We define PEL(crystal) as the union of all basins each containing at least one crystal (stable or meta-stable) of size equal to or larger than the critical nucleus size. - The PEL of the super-cooled liquid is defined as follows:
+All of these are referred to as crystalline ISs. - Higher energy ISs tend to be amorphous or liquid like. - We define PEL(crystal) as the union of all basins each containing at least one crystal (stable or meta-stable) of size equal to or larger than the critical nucleus size of either the stable or an unstable crystal. - The PEL of the super-cooled liquid is defined as follows:

-'''

-PEL (SCL) \equiv Entire PEL - PEL (crystal).
+$PEL (SCL) \equiv Entire PEL - PEL(crystal).$

-'''